code4me/4me-app-builder-nodejs/README.md

  * Click the 'Edit' button to see the webhook is configured to be your lambda's API URL, and that a secret has been filled.
  * Click 'Cancel' and click 'View deliveries' to see the single request that was sent to the lambda (you should be able to match this to an invocation of the lambda in the AWS console).

-### Publish the integration
+### Publish the app

-Once you are satisfied with your Integration you can make it available to potential customers (all accounts you have a trust relationship with).
+Once you are satisfied with your app offering you can make it available to potential customers (all accounts you have a trust relationship with).
 To make it available:

- * Open the Integration in the 4me Integration console.
+* Open the offering in the 4me app offering console.
 * Press the green 'Publish' button.
- * Confirm that the Integration is ready for use by customers by pressing 'Publish' in the popup.
+* Confirm that the app offering is ready for use by customers by pressing 'Publish' in the popup.

 You're all set: the integration can now be installed by customers via the 4me Apps console.
 Your customers will see it under the 'Recommend Apps' header.
-You will now find the Integration in both the 'Draft' and 'Published' lists of your account's Integration console.
+You will now find the app offering in both the 'Draft' and 'Published' lists of your account's app offering console.
 This is intentional.

-The Draft version allows you to change all parameters of the Integration and try them out in your own account.
+The Draft version allows you to change all parameters of the offering and try them out in your own account.
 The changes will only be accessible to customers after you publish updated version.
 After the upgrade the customers that already have it installed are not immediately switched to the new version.
 They can 'Update' their instance to the new version, so they can review the changed settings before accepting them.
-This also means you have to be prepared to support the older version until all your customer have updated their Integration Instance!
+This also means you have to be prepared to support the older version until all your customer have updated their app instance!

-In the 'Published' list you will see the latest Published version of the Integrations and any versions still in use by Customers.
+In the 'Published' list you will see the latest Published version of the offering and any versions still in use by Customers.
 You can make small changes to these published versions (e.g. fix a typo in the Description), which will take effect without a need for customers to explicitly update.

 ### Integration in use by customers